Masrt200/hacker-blog/_posts/2020-04-27-houseplant-ctf.markdown

 ## Solution:

-We are given a ciphertext with english-letter alphabet, bracesa and numbers in any jumbled order.
+We are given a ciphertext with english-letter alphabet, brakets and numbers in any jumbled order.
 Well, any hint... the title is suffice. `fences` here denote the railfence cipher.

 I solved this too using my [D3crypt0r](https://github.com/Masrt200/WoC2k19)... plz do check it out!